Skip to main content

 First up: tell the humans.

-Email your mailing list, post it on Twitter, update your API specification if you have them (e.g. OpenAPI has a deprecated field on operations and parameters), and highlight this loudly in the relevant documentation online.
+Email your mailing list, post it on Twitter, update your API specification if you have them (e.g. OpenAPI has a deprecated field on operationsopens in a new tab and parametersopens in a new tab), and highlight this loudly in the relevant documentation online.

 You should include all the info above: what they should do instead, when you recommend they start migrating, and the deadline when they must migrate (if you have one).